 Step 3 – Play the Waiting Game

-The next part is frustrating because you have to wait for the MMCC to review your application.
-As the program is still relatively new, there is a long waiting list.
-We have heard of patients receiving a follow-up email in five days.
-However, a lot of people must wait for the full 45-day period.
-If you don’t get a follow-up email within that time frame, you need to phone them or send another email.
+Now, you have to wait for the MMCC to review your application.
+If you don’t get a follow-up email within 45 days, you need to phone them or send another email.
 We recommend calling them.

 The follow-up email sent by the MMCC contains a patient ID number.
-Now, you can visit an MMCC registered physician to receive the valid written certification you need to buy medical marijuana in Maryland.
-You can’t use your family doctor if he/she isn’t on the list.
+Now, you can visit an MMCC-registered physician to receive the valid written certification you need to buy medical marijuana in Maryland.
+You can’t use your family doctor if they aren’t on the list.
 However, there are hundreds of healthcare providers to choose from.

-One possible issue is that you need to have a ‘bona fide’ provider-patient relationship with the provider.
-However, it isn’t challenging to find a registered provider willing to give you the written certification you require.
+One possible issue is that you must have a bona fide provider-patient relationship with the provider.
+However, finding a registered provider willing to give you the written certification you require isn’t challenging.

-What Conditions Qualify for a Medical Marijuana Card in Maryland?
+Who Can Apply for a Medical Marijuana Card in MD?

 - Chronic or severe pain